 Dovetail design practices, source controls and pollution prevention measures with separator design.

-Place separators before all other structural stormwater treatment practices (except for structures associated with source control/ pollution prevention such as drip pans and structural treatment practices such as deep sump catch basins that double as inlets).
+Place separators before all other structural stormwater treatment practices (except for structures associated with source control/ pollution prevention such as drip pans and structural treatment practices such as deep sump catch basins that double as inlets).The bottom of the separator and any associated manholes necessary to install the separator offline must be set in elevation to be at least 2-feet above seasonal high groundwater.

 Limit the contributing drainage area to the oil/grit separator to one acre or less of impervious cover.

-Use oil grit separators only in off-line configurations to treat the required water quality volume.
+Use oil/grit separators only in off-line configurations to treat the required water quality volume.

-Provide pool storage in the first chamber to accommodate the required water quality volume or 400 cubic feet per acre of impervious surface.
-Confirm that the oil/grit separator is designed to treat the required water quality volume.
+Provide pool storage in first chamber of no less than 400 cubic feet per acre of impervious surface.
+The first two chambers must be able to collectively store at least the 1-inch Water Quality Volume (3,630 cubic feet/acre)

-Make the permanent pool at least 4 feet deep.
+Make the permanent pool in the first two chambers at least 4 feet deep.

-Design the device to pass the 2-year 24-hour storm without interference and provide a bypass for larger storms to prevent resuspension of solids.
+The O/G separator must be designed to be offline.
+This requires at least two manholes, one at the inlet and one at the outlet, with a diversion pipe connecting the two manholes.

+Runoff greater than the 1-inch Water Quality Volume must be designed to bypass the separator to prevent resuspension and discharge of previously trapped solids.
+The diversion pipe, or bypass, must be designed to bypass storms greater than the first 1-inch of runoff.

 Make oil/grit separator units watertight to prevent possible groundwater contamination.